The Ultimate Guide to Your Wedding Reception Bar

 8. Cigar Bar

-Another one of the groom’s favourite is the Cigar Bar.
-As the name suggests, it’s a bar that not only offers a drink but also offers its guests with a cigar.
+Another one of the groom’s favourites is the Cigar Bar.
+As the name suggests, it’s a bar that not only offers a drink but also offers its guests a cigar.
 Truly, this will get the boys excited!
 While you’re at it, you can match the design of your bottles to the cigar boxes to make everything personalised.

 9. Whisky Bar